-You may see several other items on your screen, such as the Tool Palettes window, the Sheet Set Manager, the Info Palette, and so on.
-You can close all these items by clicking their Close (X) button.
-I discuss these tools throughout the book, as they relate to the current topic.
-Also, by default, the screen is black, rather than the white screen you see in Figure 1-2.
+If you see other items open on your screen, you can close all of these items by clicking their Close (X) button.
+Also, by default, the screen is black, rather than the white screen that you see in Figure 1.2.
 You can leave it that way or change the drawing area color, as I explain in Appendix A.

 If you find yourself in a 3D environment in AutoCAD, you'll see a gray background and a perspective view.
 To work in 2D in AutoCAD, you need to switch to a 2D environment.
 To switch to a 2D environment, follow these steps in AutoCAD:

-- 1. From the Workspaces toolbar, choose AutoCAD Classic from the drop-down list.
-This displays toolbars with 2D commands. - 2.
-Choose File ⇔ New.
+- 1. From the Workspaces toolbar, choose 2D Drafting & Annotation from the drop-down list.
+This displays the Dashboard with 2D commands. - Choose File → New.
 From the Select Template dialog box, choose acad.dwt and click Open.
 This places you in a 2D view and turns off the grid.